self-hosted · for solo developers

 "Every Monday, open PRs for any dependency updates."
 Real agent sessions on cron, with overlap handling baked in.
 Telegram pings when each finishes.

-Desktop tab inside a session — a real Linux desktop running a debugger UI, embedded in the cockpit
+Desktop tab inside a session — a real Linux desktop, embedded in the cockpit, running the agent's own TUI app

 A real Linux desktop, inside your session.